-- Major Depressive Disorder Characterized by depression symptoms nearly every day, all day-called Major Depressive Episodes--for at least two (2) weeks of depressed mood-feeling sad, blue, down--OR loss of interest in things one used to enjoy accompanied by at least four additional symptoms of depression. - Dysthymic Depressive Disorder This is characterized by at least two (2) years of depressed mood for more days than not, accompanied by additional depressive symptoms that do not meet the criteria for a Major Depressive Episode. - Depressive Disorder Not Otherwise Specified This is included for designating disorders with depressive features that do not meet criteria for Major Depressive Disorder, Dysthymic Disorder, Adjustment Disorder with Depressed Mood, or Adjustment Disorder with Mixed Anxiety and Depressed Mood or depressive symptoms about which there is inadequate or contradictory information.
+- → Major Depressive Disorder Characterized by depression symptoms nearly every day, all day-called Major Depressive Episodes--for at least two (2) weeks of depressed mood-feeling sad, blue, down--OR loss of interest in things one used to enjoy accompanied by at least four additional symptoms of depression. - → Dysthymic Depressive Disorder This is characterized by at least two (2) years of depressed mood for more days than not, accompanied by additional depressive symptoms that do not meet the criteria for a Major Depressive Episode. - → Depressive Disorder Not Otherwise Specified This is included for designating disorders with depressive features that do not meet criteria for Major Depressive Disorder, Dysthymic Disorder, Adjustment Disorder with Depressed Mood, or Adjustment Disorder with Mixed Anxiety and Depressed Mood or depressive symptoms about which there is inadequate or contradictory information.

-Most of our wounded, ill, and injured (WII) Wounded Warriors (WW's) will have "Major Depressive Disorder" -- DEPRESSION
+Most of our Wounded Warriors will have "Major Depressive Disorder" -- DEPRESSION

+DEPRESSION

-DEPRESSION Major Depressive Episode
+Major Depressive Episode